20 Types of Light Switches: Toggles, Dimmers, & More

 20 Types of Light Switches

 Here are 20 different light switches to choose from.
-Each of the light switch styles have their own pros and cons despite doing the same simple job.
+Each of the light switch styles have their own pros and cons despite doing the same simple job, though understanding how light switches work isn't as simple.
+A simple light switch is easy to understand, but a 3-way or 4-way light switch is a bit more technical.
+But unless you're doing that work yourself, don't worry about it.
 Let's dig in.

 1) Toggle Switch

 The toggle switch is a design patented by William J. Newton and Morris Goldberg in 1916.
 These switches are manually operated like most others and are extremely simple to use.